Why multi-agent alignment matters

 Enforcement modes per agent

 integrity_mode / autonomy_mode fields.
-Per ADR-039, these are master switches on the alignment card; the legacy per-agent /enforcement endpoint was retired 2026-05-14.
+These are master switches on the alignment card; the legacy per-agent /enforcement endpoint was retired 2026-05-14.
 The pattern is the standard alignment-card read-modify-write flow — see Card Management.

 - Production agents on